Information about ozone used for koi ponds

-Residual ozone and dissolved ozone are often confused with each other.
+Residual ozone and dissolved ozone often get mixed up.
 Residual ozone is ozone that is not dissolved in water.
-The air bubbles that you see rising in a reactor are therefore actually residual ozone as soon as these bubbles leave the water.
+The air bubbles that can be seen rising to the surface in a reactor is therefore actually residual ozone as soon as these bubbles leave the water.
 A reactor will therefore always have a connection from which the introduced air/ozone mixture exits.
 The gas stream contains ozone, or, in other words, residual ozone.

 This is also one reason why we are against static mixers.
 In most cases there is no way for the water to degas before it enters the pond, so all residual ozone will degas in the pond itself!